2018 AAIS book prizes awarded

 Race and Foreign Language

-In this article, Deborah Parker, Professor of Italian at the University of Virginia, describes how it feels to be an Asian faculty member in Italian, a field in which there are very few minorities, and how greater diversification offers a way forward.
+In her article, "Race and Foreign Language", Deborah Parker, Professor of Italian at the University of Virginia, describes how it feels to be an Asian faculty member in Italian Studies, a field in which there are very few minorities, and how greater diversification offers a way forward.

 Read the full article on Inside HigherEd.